redhat-hackathon/redhat-hackathon.github.io/_posts/2019-04-10-update-upcoming-webinars.markdown

 **To Watch, follow this link:** [https://bluejeans.com/3929697802](https://bluejeans.com/3929697802)

 Quick introduction to RH-SSO and to its most common use cases.
 We will also be showing a short demo and conclude with a Q&A session.

+### Webinar: Red Hat OpenShift Application Runtimes (RHOAR)

+#### When: Thursday, October 10: 14:00 CET (30 minutes).

+**To Watch, follow this link:** [https://bluejeans.com/6370804305](https://bluejeans.com/6370804305)

+As an introduction to the 'ReBoot Customer Experience with Open Source' hackathon, this webinar gives attendees a quick hands-on introduction to get started with Red Hat OpenShift Application Runtimes (RHOAR).
+Developers just want to get started with a code project tied to their GitHub account, connect that to an OpenShift Container Platform and push their ideas in a steady stream of innovation.
+This tour get's developers started and initialised your journey into the upcoming 'ReBoot Customer Experience with Open Source' event.

 ### Webinar: Boosting your application performance with Red Hat Data Grid